Join us for the Skillfully Curled Photography Exhibit

 company and for the next 18 years I worked in theatre, television and

 film in Toronto, New York and Los Angeles.
-I retired from acting and
+I retired from acting and worked for a few years organizing conferences, and as an assistant for the artist Sam Francis.
+I then went back to

 school in my 40s and earned a BA in political science from UCLA, and